areeba0/Book-Search---Recommendation-System-with-HTML-CSS--JS-Wikipedia-API-Flask----Collaborative-Filtering/README.md

 ### Image Retrieval:
 - Fetches multiple book cover images from Google Images API using BeautifulSoup for web scraping.
 - Downloads and saves the images locally for display.

-## Output Display Example = DEMON SLAYER MANGA :
-Formats and displays the retrieved book information and images.

 # Book Recommendation System
 ## Overview